dror27/dk-shack/vol2/songs/en/Time She's A Woman.md

 Of horses and doves\
 \
 'Cause time she’s a fast running old woman\
-Chase her you’d be breathless\
-Stop her you’ll die\
+Chase her you’d be breathless, stop her you’ll die\
-But all of her wonders\
-Are here for the taking\
+But all of her wonders are here for the taking\
-The minutes, the hours\
-The breadth of her thigh\
+The minutes, the hours, the breadth of her thigh\
 \
 You’re tall as a pine\
 Soft as an straw\